-- It considered the extent to which the act or failure might have a materially detrimental effect on the likelihood of members receiving their benefits. - If it considered that there might be such an effect, it took all reasonable steps to eliminate or minimise the potential detrimental effect. - If it considered that there would not be such an effect, it was reasonable for it to have reached that conclusion.
+- \ It considered the extent to which the act or failure to act might have the relevant effect. - \ If it considered that there might be such an effect, it took all reasonable steps to eliminate or minimise the potential effect. - \ If it considered that there would not be such an effect, it was reasonable for it to have reached that conclusion.